 To get a kerb dropped outside your house you will need permission from Surrey County Council, but they will first need confirmation from us as the Local Planning Authority that planning permission is not required for the works.

 To obtain this confirmation you will need to lodge a pre-application enquiry.
-Details of this service can be found on the following link pre-application advice form.
+Details of this service can be found on the following pre-application advice page.

 As part of the enquiry please advise:

 - whether you are creating a hardstanding (driveway) in association with the dropped kerb or if one already exists,